Updated November 23, 2023

 Step 10: Then go to Filters -> Enhance -> Heal Selection.
 Note that if you do not install the plugin as shown in previous steps, this option will not be shown.

-Step 12: Since we do not want the color from the model to blur outside of it, so we perform this step which gives us some rough approximation of the background in this space.
+Step 12: Since we do not want the color from the model to blur outside of it, so we perform this step, which gives us a rough approximation of the background in this space.

 Step 13: Duplicate the original image on top of the model removed layer.
 Also, keep a copy of the original just in case if you want to compare it to the original image.

 Step 14: Next, we use the foreground select tool to select the model loosely, as shown, and close the loop.